 By September 30 each year, all client visit data for the previous state fiscal year (July 1- June 30) must be entered into the Oregon Child Health Information Data System (ORCHIDS) or other state-designated data system.

-The LPHA m transmit data in an electronic file structure defined by OHA.
+The LPHA must transmit data in an electronic file structure defined by OHA.
 Electronic transmission of visit data files may be submitted quarterly; however, all client visit data from the previous state fiscal year must be complete and transmitted to OHA by September 30 of each year.

-If LPHA pays roviders for ervices with MCAH funds, LPHA shall include client data from those roviders.
+If LPHA pays providers for services with MCAH funds, LPHA shall include client data from those providers.

 Client data shall include: the number of clients served, the demographic profile of clients, number of visits or encounters, the types of services provided, source of payment for services, trimester at first prenatal visit, infant gestational age at delivery, infant birth weight, and infant feeding method.